Daph1986/mamamaki/testing/README.md

 <div align="right"><a href="#top">🔝</a></div>

 #### Flash messages
-Once the mobile nav bug was fixed, another problem arose:<br>
+Once the mobile nav bug was fixed, another bug arose:<br>
 <img src="../testing/testing_images/flash_message_bug_1.png" alt="Flash message bug 1" width="30%" height="30%"><br>
 The flash message pussed the background down.
 This was tried to fix with the following css: